-Since the compromise, the information available to non-developers via the LDAP interface has been limited a great deal.
-However, as always, the full database is accessible from any .debian.org machine.
-If you wish relatively unfettered access to the LDAP database, connect to it from a .debian.org machine, such as ravel.debian.org (which is recommended for general shell usage anyhow).
+A restricted subset of information is available to non-developers via LDAP.
+If you wish relatively unfettered access to the LDAP database, connect to it from a .debian.org machine, such as people.debian.org or master.debian.org.

 -x tells ldapsearch to use "simple" (non-SASL, non-Kerberos) authentication.
 There appears to be no ~/.ldaprc option which does the same as -x.
 With these parameters specified, we're ready to begin searching.
 Here's an example:

 [ dbharris@people: ~/ ]$ ldapsearch -x uid=dbharris keyfingerprint <snip> dn: uid=dbharris,ou=users,dc=debian,dc=org keyFingerPrint: CC53F12435C07BC258FE7A3C157DDFD959DDCB9F <snip>

 The first non-option argument (uid=dbharris in this case) is the query to perform, and the rest of the arguments are the attributes to return.
 If you only specify the query, but don't provide any attributes to return, all readable attributes are returned.
 While the example was quite simple, complex queries can be performed as well:

 [ dbharris@people: ~/ ]$ ldapsearch -x -H ldaps://db.debian.org -b dc=debian,dc=org '(&(!(loginshell=/bin/bash))(uid=*))' loginshell

 That query shows users that do not use bash as their shell.
 Some other interesting queries are:

 - Show people in a certain group gidmembership=adm

 - People named james cn=james

 - Someone whose last name phonetically sounds like 'Ackerma' sn~=ackerm